survivejs/react-book/manuscript/02_developing_with_webpack.md

 If you are into version control, as you should, this would be a good time to set up your repository.
 You can create commits as you progress with the project.

-If you are using git, I recommend setting up a `.gitignore` to the project root as follows:
+If you are using git, I recommend setting up a `.gitignore` to the project root:

 **.gitignore**